Commentsareuseless/ProjektNaMatme/README.md

 <Name of city 1> <Name of city 2> <Weight of edge>
   ...
 <Name of city 1> <Name of city 2> <Weight of edge>

+Let this repo be relic of the past :)